uinb/fusotao-docs/developers/basics.md

 An account in Fusotao network represents an identity of a person or an organization that is capable of making transactions or holding funds.
 Fusotao uses Sr25519 as its cryptography signature by default.
 Thus, a Sr25519 public key can be represented as an account since the associated private key could be used to sign a transaction.
 But an account doesn't have to be a cryptographical public key.
-In fact, any 32-bytes array could be treat as accounts.
+In fact, any 32-bytes array could be treat as an account.

 Some other account types that are not public keys: